Enterprise-grade DeFi and Smart Contracts blockchain built on Cosmos SDK

 - Electronic Rights Transfer Protocol (ERTP), a simple set of object APIs for expressing, transacting, and transferring a variety of digital rights between users and smart contracts.

-After the first Testnet in 2019, the network released a software update called Alpha in October 2020.
+After the first Testnet, the network released a software update called Alpha in October 2020.
 The Alpha release introduced the operational smart contract platform to developers, which allowed them to build and deploy reusable DeFi building blocks such as fungible and non-fungible tokens, an atomic swap service, covered calls, a simple exchange with an order book, and an automated market maker as an on-chain DEX.

 Interestingly, the object-based approach that the project has taken to smart contracts lets DeFi building blocks be directly reused.
 The smart contract framework sources existing technologies while providing a secure, stable infrastructure.
 Alpha was Agoric’s first step in actualizing an ecosystem of sophisticated components to build DApps or DeFi markets.